Sujith Vaassudev: Career

-Sujith Vaassudev had won the 2013 Kerala State Film Award for Best Cinematography for the films Ayaal and Memories.
+Sujith Vaassudev won the 2013 Kerala State Film Award for Best Cinematography for the films Ayaal and Memories.

 In 2016 he debuted as a director through the film James & Alice starring Prithviraj Sukumaran and Vedhika.

 Personal life

 Sujith married actress Manju Pillai on 23 December 2000.
-The couple has a daughter Daya Sujith.
+The couple has a daughter.
+Sujith and Manju Pillai have been separated since 2020 and divorced in 2024.